Type of entity

 Dates of existence

-Dr. Frederick C. Elliott was born in Pittsburgh, Kansas on October 26, 1893.
+Dr. Frederick C. Elliott was born in Pittsburg, Kansas on October 26, 1893.
 He worked for a short time as a pharmacist.

 In 1918, he received his doctorate in dentistry from Kansas City Dental College.
 The following year he taught at the same institution as an instructor of Histology and Clinical Dentistry.
 For the next four years, 1919-1923 he served as Professor of General and Dental Pathology and eventually Superintendent of Clinics at Kansas City-Western Dental College.
 Dr. Elliott accepted the position of Superintendent of Clinics in 1928 at the University of Tennessee, College of Dentistry.
 In that same year on April 28 he married Ann Orr.

 Houston became Dr. Elliott's home in 1932 when he accepted a Professorship of Dental Prosthesis and Deanship at the Texas Dental College.
 He was instrumental in getting the Texas Dental College to become part of the University of Texas System.
 From 1943 to 1952 he served in both academic and administrative posts in the University's School of Dentistry.